Urology of Greater Atlanta

 • Split urine stream (also called urinary spraying)

 It’s critical to have an exam and lab tests to identify the cause of your symptoms.
-Not only does this ensure that you receive the correct treatment, but it allows your urologist to rule out more dangerous conditions such as prostate cancer.
+Not only does this ensure that you receive the correct treatment, but it allows your urologist to rule out more dangerous conditions, such as prostate cancer

 In some cases, your doctor might order an ultrasound or a cystoscopy to look inside your prostate and bladder to look for a pocket of infection (also known as an abscess) or another issue that could be causing your infection.